 ITEM 11.
-QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK

-Interest Rate Risk.
-Our exposure to interest rate risk for changes in interest rates is primarily the interest income generated by our cash deposited with banks.
-In addition, we are exposed to interest rate risks related to bank borrowings with equal amounts of cash and time deposits pledged as collateral for the debt
+QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK income generated by our cash deposited with banks.
+In addition, we are exposed to interest rate risks related to bank borrowings with equal amounts of cash and time deposits pledged as collateral for the debt.